cassianoperin/Orion-CHIP8-Emulator/README.md

 1) Games not working:
     * Breakout Camelo Cortez (Apparently this rom has collision detection bugs)
-    * Slide [Joyce Weisbecker] - tempo do botao presionado ta estranho
-    * Programmable Spacefighters [Jef Winsor].ch8 - entender o jogo e ver se ta certo
-	* Submarine [Carmelo Cortez, 1978].ch8 is too fast
+	* Submarine [Carmelo Cortez, 1978].ch8 is too fast - tem que fixar no 60fps
-    * Sum Fun [Joyce Weisbecker] - inputs looks strange

 2) INPUT: When the first key is pressed, freeze the emulation by a second (with input_keyboard_remaps() enabled).
 Table and update value?
 Pointer?